About the property

 Refuge Cove, B.C. is located approximately 150 km Northwest of Vancouver between the Mainland and Vancouver Island.
 Refuge Cove is a year-round community in the heart of the Desolation Sound area of the Inside Passage.
 A centrally located supply stop for boaters traveling in or near Desolation Sound, offering a wide range of services including moorage, fuel, groceries, ice, showers, laundry, espresso, and other supplies.

-Most of the services are seasonal, operating from June through September.
+Most of the services are seasonal, and fully operational from June through September.
 During the rest of the year, the general store and fuel docks are open Monday, Wednesday, and Friday from 1:00 PM to 3:00 PM.

 Refuge Cove is home to about twenty families during the warm summer months.
 Hundreds of boaters stop here daily during the summer, relaxing and provisioning for their Desolation Sound adventures.
 During the off season there are a handful of year round residents that call Refuge Cove home.

 Refuge Cove can be accessed by one of two ways.
 By boat or by plane.
 It is possible to get within 3 miles of Refuge Cove by Car, with a short crossing by boat.
-Alternatively during the summer months there is direct flight service by Kenmore Air.
-Float planes land right at the government dock a short distance from the property.
+Alternatively during the summer months there is direct flight service by Kenmore Air or Corilar Air.
+Float planes land right at the government dock just short distance from Covetime!

 Desolation Sound Provincial Marine Park